Is It Possible to Make a Living Trading Stocks?

-Still, I know people who make a good living trading stocks and who have done it successfully for years.
-I’ve seen people literally sit on a tropical beach, or in a mansion high up in the Hollywood Hills, armed with only a laptop and an internet connection, who can carve out a living from the market.
-And that, of course, it the allure of trading for a living: freedom.
-Freedom to be your own boss, work where, and when, you want, and to be financially secure.
+Still, some people make a good living trading stocks and have done so successfully for years.
+Some people actually do sit on a tropical beach, or in a mansion high up in the Hollywood Hills, armed with only a laptop and an internet connection, carving out a living from the market.

+That, of course, is the allure of trading for a living: freedom.
+Freedom to be your own boss, ti work where, and when, you want, and to be financially secure.

-The reality is that trading for a living is a tough job, one that requires a very specific skill set and risk tolerance that most people just don’t possess.
+The reality is that trading for a living is a tough job, one that requires a very specific skill set and risk tolerance that most people don’t possess.

-First, you want to spend some serious time educating yourself about everything you can related to trading.
-You want to be a day trader look for short-term gains, not an investor seeking long-term profits, so put in the hours necessary to give yourself a strong understanding of the world you're about to enter.
+Spend some serious time educating yourself about everything you can related to trading.
+Most likely, you want to be a day trader look for short-term gains, not an investor seeking long-term profits, so put in the hours necessary to give yourself a strong understanding of the world you're about to enter.

-Financially, I always suggest having at least one year’s worth of income set aside before you start.
+Financially, many experienced traders suggest having at least one year’s worth of income set aside before you start.
 This is not the bankroll that you will trade with— you'll need separate capital for that, in amounts that vary depending on the kind of day trading you'll do—but money that you will use to pay your living expenses, including for housing, insurance, and food.